 Do I need to complete all prerequisites before applying to the program?

-You may submit your application concurrent with prerequisite class attendance.
-You should inform us of any coursework you are taking and will need to provide a transcript once you have completed the course.
+You may complete prerequisite coursework concurrent with your application.
+You should inform us of any in-progress coursework and will need to provide a transcript once you have completed the course.

 Am I required to take the GRE or GMAT?